-In our latest article we discussed how to read optical drawings.
-Now let's consider one key parameter in detail - "Surface texture".
+In our previous article we discussed how to read optical drawings.
+Here we will review one key parameter in detail - "Surface texture".
 In the example drawing below you can see three marks related to surface texture.
 Two identical marks for the front face and back face.
 And one for side face.

 The ISO standard allows to define this parameter more exactly.
 In many cases this is level of detail may not be required, but in some applications surface texture is crucial.
-Look at the picture below.
+An optical engineering running a ray-tracing program like Zemax will determine the allowable tolerances to achieve the desired performance.
+But if these tolerances are not called out in production drawings problems can occur.

 The meaning of these letters is as follows: